 Scamming and Stealing

-But I don’t think that’s cool or gives you any bragging rights.
-I feel the author sometimes revels in her small time illegal past, and that’s not cool.
+I don’t think that’s cool or gives you any bragging rights.
+I feel the author sometimes revels in her small-time illegal past, and that’s everything but cool to me.

 Bit Self Aggrandizing

-I find her description of interviewing, hiring and firing a bit unneeded.
+I find her description of interviewing, hiring, and firing unneeded.